WFisher828/Approximate_Dynamic_Programming_Methods_in_Bayesian_Preference_Elicitation/README.md

 Alternatively, If one has access to a computing cluster, they may download the notebook as a python file and write a Bash script to run multiple experiment settings at a time using a batch job array.
 A text file will need to be defined with each row corresponding to a experiment setting and each column corresponding to number of attributes, prior expectation, prior covariance, signal-to-noise ratio, look-ahead horizon, and orthogonality penalization parameter (these are what the int(sys.argv[-]) are for).

+After an experiment is run, a csv file will be returned (see Supplementary_Datasets for examples).

+To plot the experiment results, one will use Plotting.ipynb.
+Make sure the experiment file you are interested in is in the same location as Plotting.ipynb.
+In Plotting.ipynb, one will specify the corresponding experiment setting in Cell 2, and then run the remaining cells to produce Figures.